 Leda Gitman ’96 was born and raised in Argentina.
-She is a professional artist and has had six solo shows, six group exhibits, and numerous awards.
-She delivered the 2002 Honors College Award Ceremony Address.
+She is a professional artist and has had six solo shows and six group exhibits.
+She has numerous awards for her contributions to the field.
+She delivered the 2002 Honors College Award Ceremony address.

 Pamela Crawford ’91 is author of eight gardening books.
-She has been featured in prominent publications and TV shows such as HGTV Magazine, over fifty newspapers, and Fox News.
+She has been featured in prominent publications and TV shows such as HGTV Magazine, more than fifty newspapers, and on Fox News.

 Robert Macias, better known as R.M.
-Drake, is well-known poet and author.
-He has over one million followers on Instagram and is known for spray painting his poems on the sidewalks of Wynwood.
+Drake, is a well-known poet and author.
+He has more than 1 million followers on Instagram and is known for spray painting his poems on the sidewalks of Wynwood.

-Gerald Hunsicker ’76 is the Senior Advisor of Baseball Operations for the Los Angeles Dodgers of Major League baseball.
-Hunsicker has been an executive with the New York Mets and Tampa Bay Rays and the general manager of the Houston Astros from November 1995 until the end of the 2004 campaign.
+Gerald Hunsicker ’76 is the Senior Advisor of Baseball Operations for the Los Angeles Dodgers of Major League Baseball.
+Hunsicker was also an executive with the New York Mets and Tampa Bay Rays and the general manager of the Houston Astros from 1995-2004.

 Pat Bradley ’74 is an American professional golfer.
 She became a member of the LPGA Tour in 1974 and won 31 tour events, including six major championships.
 Bradley is a member of the World Golf Hall of Fame.

 Robin Fraser ’89 is Jamaican-born American soccer coach and former player.
-He is currently an assistant coach for the New York Red Bulls of Major League Soccer.
-He played college soccer at Florida International University from 1984 to 1988.
+After retiring, he served as assistant coach for the New York Red Bulls, followed by Toronto FC.
+He played college soccer at FIU from 1984 to 1988.

 Tayna Lawrence ’98 is a professional athlete for the Jamaican Track Team and four-time Olympic gold medalist.

-Adolfo Henriques ’76 is currently vice Chairman, President and COO of Gibraltar Private Bank and Trust Company a private banking and wealth management company headquartered in Miami.
-Mr Henriques serves of the board of Heico, Inc; Intcomex, Inc; Medica HealthCare plans, inc.; and Medica Health Plans of Florida, Inc.
+Adolfo Henriques ’76 is currently vice chairman, president and COO of Gibraltar Private Bank and Trust Company, which is headquartered in Miami.
+Henriques serves on the board of Heico Inc., Intcomex Inc., Medica HealthCare Plans Inc. and Medica Health Plans of Florida Inc.

 Alan Leibman ’89 is the CEO for Kerzner International, overseeing the overall corporate strategy of Atlantis and One&Only brands worldwide.
-He joined Kerzner in 1994, and during his tenure held positions of strategic importance, including Chief Operating Officer of Atlantis, Paradise Island in the Bahamas; President and Managing Director of the early development of Mazagan Beach Resort; President and Managing Director of Atlantis, The Palm in Dubai; and most recently, Kerzner Regional President of Europe, Africa and the Middle East.
+He joined Kerzner in 1994 and during his tenure held positions of strategic importance, including COO of Atlantis, Paradise Island in the Bahamas; president and managing director of the early development of Mazagan Beach Resort; president and managing director of Atlantis, The Palm in Dubai; and most recently, Kerzner regional president of Europe, Africa and the Middle East.

 Allen Susser ’78 is owner of Chef Allen’s Restaurant.